clg-du/r-crash-course/lectures/lecture_05/lecture_5.md

     ## [1] "banana"

-Access the last element of the logical vector
+Access the last element of the logical vector, where `length()` function returns the length of the vector.

 ``` r
 print(my_logical_vector[length(my_logical_vector)])